Belleville washer: Stacking

-Performance considerations
+Performance

 In a parallel stack, hysteresis (load losses) will occur due to friction between the springs.
 The hysteresis losses can be advantageous in some systems because of the added damping and dissipation of vibration energy.
 This loss due to friction can be calculated using hysteresis methods.
 Ideally, no more than 4 springs should be placed in parallel.
 If a greater load is required, then factor of safety must be increased in order to compensate for loss of load due to friction.
 Friction loss is not as much of an issue in series stacks.

 In a series stack, the deflection is not exactly proportional to the number of springs.
 This is because of a bottoming out effect when the springs are compressed to flat as the contact surface area increases once the spring is deflected beyond 95%.
 This decreases the moment arm and the spring will offer a greater spring resistance.
 Hysteresis can be used to calculate predicted deflections in a series stack.
 The number of springs used in a series stack is not as much of an issue as in parallel stacks even if, generally, the stack height should not be greater than three times the outside diameter of the disc spring.
 If it is not possible to avoid a longer stack, then it should be divided into 2 or possibly 3 partial stacks with suitable washers.
 These washers should be guided as exactly as possible.

 As previously said, Belleville washers are useful for adjustments because different thicknesses can be swapped in and out and they can be configured to achieve essentially infinite tunability of spring rate while only filling up a small part of the technician's tool box.
 They are ideal in situations where a heavy spring force is required with minimal free length and compression before reaching solid height.
 The downside, though, is weight, and they are severely travel limited compared to a conventional coil spring when free length is not an issue.

 A wave washer also acts as a spring, but wave washers of comparable size do not produce as much force as Belleville washers, nor can they be stacked in series.

-Disc springs with contact flats and reduced thickness

 For disc springs with a thickness of more than 6.0 mm, DIN 2093 specifies small contact surfaces at points I and III (that is the point where the load is applied and the point where the load touches the ground) in addition to the rounded corners.
 These contact flats improve definition of the point of load application and, particularly for spring stacks, reduce friction at the guide rod.
 The result is a considerable reduction in the lever arm length and a corresponding increase in the spring load.
 This is in turn compensated for by a reduction in the spring thickness.

 The reduced thickness is specified in accordance with the following conditions: